 PennEWB’s foreign involvement is a mutually beneficial process.
 Partner communities are provided with needed assistance to improve quality of life and plan for their future.
 Students are exposed to new cultures, obtain experience planning and implementing an engineering project, and are made aware of outstanding engineering challenges in developing communities.

 Pajomel is a farming village located above Lake Atitlan in Sololá, Guatemala.
-During and after the Penn EWB August 2011 irrigation implementation trip, the need for latrines was brought to our attention by community members and Ati’t Ala’, our local partner NGO.
+In August 2011, the chapter started its involvement in the community with an irrigation project that provided irrigation capabilities to several village farmers.
+After the irrigation implementation trip, the need for latrines was brought to our attention by community members and Ati’t Ala’, our local partner NGO.
 There are currently 85 families in Pajomel.
-Most have dilapidated latrines and some have no means at all.
-In our most recent implementation trip, we started work on 8 latrine sites.
+Most have dilapidated latrines and some have no latrines at all.
+In our two implementation trips since, we have worked with the community to construct numerous latrines with a goal of providing a latrine for every family by 2015.
 Our help will not only improve their standard of living but also decrease health problems.
-Appointed health officers in Pajomel have identified many health issues that point to poor sanitation.
+Appointed health officers in Pajomel have identified many health issues that point to poor sanitation and Penn EWB has implemented a multitude of health curricula in the school.
 The work Penn EWB can do in the village will give the people there what we consider the just the basics of a bathroom.
-But for families in Pajomel it is a source of so many problems that only our project can solve.
+But for families in Pajomel, it is a source of so many problems that our project can solve.